Scalable event streaming and messaging platform for asynchronous communication and real-time data processing.

 How does schema validation work in Pub/Sub?

 Pub/Sub supports schema validation with Avro and Protocol Buffers.
-Schemas are managed in a schema repository and validated on each publish.
-This ensures data quality and prevents faulty messages in downstream systems.
+Schemas are managed in a schema repository and validated on each publish, ensuring data quality and preventing faulty messages in downstream systems.

 Is Pub/Sub GDPR compliant?

-Yes, Pub/Sub is available in EU regions and meets all GDPR requirements.
-Google Cloud offers comprehensive data protection controls, compliance certifications, and data residency options for European customers.
+Pub/Sub is available in EU regions.
+Google Cloud offers data protection controls, compliance certifications, and data residency options; actual GDPR compliance depends on the chosen region, contractual basis, and configuration.